Kornasian Bathhouse: Renaming

-The Kornasian Bathroom was renamed in 2006 by the Cultural Heritage, Handicrafts and Tourism Organization of Iran and is now known as the Museum of Anthropology in Dezful.
+The Kornasian bathhouse was renamed in 2006 by the Cultural Heritage, Handicrafts and Tourism Organization of Iran and is now known as the Museum of Anthropology in Dezful.

 Fire in the bathroom

-The Kornasian Bathroom was set on fire on Monday, March 28, 2016.
-The Dezful County Fire Department's chief executive declared that it a technical problem in the electricity system.
+The Kornasian Bathroom was set on fire on Monday, 28 March 2016.
+The Dezful County Fire Department's chief executive declared it was a technical problem in the electrical system.
 He said that the fire had not spread to the interior of the historic bath.
 It suffered smoke and power outages.
-The bathroom reopened on April 2, 2016.
+The bathroom reopened on 2 April 2016.